Astrojigs/ReinforcementLearning_tutorial/README.md

  However, in Reinforcement Learning the only guidance the agent gets is through rewards, and the rewards are typically sparse and delayed.
  ( for more information, see page 619)

- Tackling the problem of delay, a common strategy is to evaluate an action based on the sum of all the rewards that come after it, usually applying a **discount factor** &gamma
+ Tackling the problem of delay, a common strategy is to evaluate an action based on the sum of all the rewards that come after it, usually applying a **discount factor** y (gamma) at each step.

+ This sum of discounted rewards is called the *action's return*.

+ Consider the example; if an agent decides to right three times in a row and gets +10 reward after the first step, 0 after the second step, and finally -50 after the third step, then assuming we use a discount factor of `y=0.8`, the first actions will have a return of `10 + y x 0 + y^2 x (-50) = -22`.
+If the discount factor is close to 0, then future rewards won't count for much compared to immediate rewards.
+Conversely, if the discount factor is close to 1, then rewards far into the future will count almost as much as the immediate reward. *Typical discount factors vary from 0.9 to 0.99*.
+With a discount factor of 0.95, rewards 13 steps into the future count roughly for half as much as immediate rewards (since 0.95^13 ~ 0.5), while with a discount factor of 0.99, rewards 69 steps into the future count for half as much as immediate rewards.
+In the CartPole environment, actions have fairly short-term effects, so choosing a discount factor of 0.95 seems reasonable.